rsbabcock/geo-zoo/README.md

 ##### On each image of the animal and continent the user can press a fact button where pertinenent information pops up.

-##### The user drags the correct animal to the correct country and after dragging all the animals to a continent, the user will be presented with their score.
+##### The user clicks on the correct country and guessing for all the animals continents, the user will be presented with their score.

 ##### This project was bootstrapped with Create React App.